mrabourd/nuxt_test/README.md

-# Welcome to this small app!
+# Welcome to my nuxt.js project!

 This is a small test, to learn how to use Nuxtjs.